skyworkz/website/content/blog/jengo:a-homebrew-distributed-golang-based-jenkins-api-wrapper.md

     - name: Test
       run: go test -v ./...
 ```
 Note that we are running this test over a matrix of go-versions and operation systems.
-For the rest, the execution steps fairly straightforward: install the required Go version, get the code and run the tests using `go test -v ./...`.
+For the rest, the execution steps are fairly straightforward: install the required Go version, get the code and run the tests using `go test -v ./...`.
 This makes sure that the tests in all the subfolders are executed, and that the output is a bit more verbose than an overall pass or fail.

 If you are interested in some of the results, they are available {{<raw>}}<a href="https://Github.com/tkennes/jengo/actions">here</a>{{</raw>}}.